Can you get life insurance if you smoke and how does smoking affect life insurance? What happens if you start smoking after you buy life insurance?

 Does Smoking Void A Life Insurance Policy?

-Your life insurer is betting on your life, literally.
+Life insurance for a smoker is tricky, as your life insurer is betting on your life, literally.

 Likewise, anything you do that lowers your odds of survival is a negative for them.
 And if your odds decrease enough, your premiums may not be enough to compensate them for the risk of paying out a death benefit to your beneficiaries.